Geometric Gauss-Dedekind: Abstract

 \section{Abstract}

-A well known result of Gauss relates (iso. classes of) ideals of the ring of integers $\CO_K$ of a quadratic number field $K$, to (proper iso. classes of) binary quadratic $\Z$-forms sharing the discriminant of $K$.
-Using flat cohomology we prove an effective analogue of this correspondence for forms over the ring of rational functions $\BF_q[x]$ ($q$ is odd), and express the full classification (not only properly) in terms of $\Pic(\CO_K)$.
-Another obtained result analogous to Gauss' one is given a form $q$, any form of the same discriminant composed with itself belongs to the principal genus of $q$.
+Gauss and Dedekind have shown a bijection between the set of $\mathrm{SL}_2(\mathbb{Z})$-equivalence classes of positive binary quadratic $\Z$-forms of the discriminant of an imaginary quadratic field and the class group of its ring of integers.
+Using \'etale cohomology we show an analogue of this correspondence in the positive characteristic.
+This leads to the description of the set of genera and to another result analogous to Gauss' one by which any form composed with it belongs to the principal genus.